programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 This information could help you correct the text.
 For instance, it would be possible to output all words whose OCR annotation is below a certain confidence threshold in a different colour for manual verification.

-# Combining Tesseract’s layout recognition and Google Vision’s character recognition
+# Combining Layout and CharacterRecognition

 Combining the two tools is not as straightforward as it should be since Google Vision, unfortunately, does not allow the user to set a detection area using coordinates before the OCR process takes place.
 However, there are (at least) two ways to go about it.

 * The first is to create a new PDF file where text regions are re-arranged vertically so that Google Vision's inability to detect complex layouts is no longer a problem.
 With this method, we can still use the "full-text annotation" from the JSON response file.
 * The second method is to use the coordinates of the text blocks detected by Tesseract to select the corresponding words detected by Google Vision.
 In this case, we have to re-create the text, character by character, instead of using the "full-text annotation".

-### Tesseract + Google Vision, Method One
+### Tesseract + Google Vision: Method One

 The first combined methods converts a document into a list of images (i.e. each page becomes an image).
 For each new image, the Tesseract API is used to identify text regions.
 These text regions are then cut, padded and arranged vertically into a new image.
 For instance, a page featuring two columns will become an image where the two columns are stacked on top of each other.
 The new image will therefore be roughly half the width and twice the height as the original.
 The new images are appended and transformed back into one PDF.
 This PDF is then processed with the `vision_method` function defined above.